 Quora Blogs

-Quora is intentionally a Q&A site but has also developed into a blog of influences.
+Quora is intentionally a Q&A site but also developed into a blog of influences.
+It was co-founded by Adam D’Angelo and Charlie Cheever, two former Facebook employees.

+The editorial team will keep peeking on Quora to find useful stories and promote them to the main blog.
 This is not much that as a blogging platform but looks very similar.
 Quora will showcase top stories in front of their blog audiences.

 Pros:

-• Quality content-based blog.
+• Quality content based blog.

 • A strong and engaging community.